 Yes, at present we are only able to provide access to nine researchers at a time.
 Therefore, booking is essential to ensure we can provide you with a study space in the Archive and Research Room and reserve items for you to consult during your visit.

 You can book an appointment to visit the Archive and Research Room using this link.

 Appointments are not timed, but it would be helpful to indicate whether you are hoping to come in the morning, the afternoon or for the whole day.

 At present we do not have a limit on how many appointments you can make.
 You can place an Archive and Research Room appointment for more than one day by completing the relevant box at step 3 in the booking calendar.

-Due to the current Covid-19 situation we ask researchers to book an appointment at least seven days in advance.
+We ask researchers to book an appointment at least seven days in advance.

 Yes, we ask researchers to place any requests for material at least seven days in advance when they book an appointment to visit the Archive and Research Room.
-This is due to the current Covid-19 situation.

 If you are unsure about what you want to see we advise you to get in contact with us using this form.
 Staff will be able to advise on how to use our catalogues and items that may be useful for your research.

 Microfilm material, including the War Artists Archive (WAA), is now available for consultation.
-However, if you require access to the originals in the WAA please contact us at [email protected] and we will consider your request on a case-by-case basis.
+However, if you require access to the originals in the WAA, please contact us at [email protected] and we will consider your request on a case-by-case basis.

 Many items in the collection have been digitised and you can access them via Collections Online.
 If you are undertaking commercial film research you can visit IWM Film.
 We can also provide you with copies of material which has not been digitised or for which you require a particular resolution.
 For more information please use this link.